 Stop talking about my sin!
 I know I’m a sinner.

 Didn't Jesus take care of my sin on the cross?

 And, sadly, many of those lessons don’t talk about the awesome freedom that Christ afforded us by His death and resurrection.
-And, in fact, they never even mention the Holy Spirit who should be the focus when talking about walking in the newness of Christ.
+And, in fact, they never even mention that we have been born again and have been given the Holy Spirit, which should be the focus when talking about walking in the newness of Christ.

 Please understand, I’m not saying all pastors or teachers fail in this way.
 However, churches are losing people, like Jeron, who are leaving discouraged and hopeless, looking for answers elsewhere.
 I believe Christianity needs to get back to promoting the truth about sin rather than trying to fix it.
 That is God’s job.

 My friends, if we are in Christ, we don’t need to be reminded that we are tempted to sin and that we fail.

 The problem is twofold: first, the focus is typically placed on our sin and old fleshly self.
 And second, the answer that we should try harder can’t be done in the flesh.
 We can’t make our flesh better no matter how hard we try.

 Have you ever wondered how you can be called a new creation (2 Cor 5:17) and be tempted by sin at the same time?
 (Heb 4:15) That’s because once we are in Christ, we are born again.
 We have our old sinful nature still, but we are born into a new spiritual nature.
 We were born in the flesh at our first birth and born in the spirit at our second birth by the Holy Spirit when we put our faith in the righteousness of Jesus for our own.
 These two parts of us are against each other.
 We have a new, clean, righteous spirit, that communes with the Holy Spirit that lives in us.
 Our sinful flesh remains until we shed it on our way to eternity.